Michael2603/Michael2603/README.md

 ### Hi, I'm Michael 😁

-I love using Github for my projects not just for control version, but also for better maneging my files, organizing them acording to they current priority.
+I love using Github for my projects not only for control version but also to better manege my files, organizing them acording to their current priority.

 - 🖥️ Current project: Glimpse of Horizon: The Lizon Nature
 - ⚡ Currently developing skill: Pathfind